goyal-aman/goyal-aman.github.io/hello/content/blog/[One Paper Later] On-demand Container Loading in AWS Lambda.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/episode/0IxfiKRMdnSIcDIMxChsd7?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 ---
+# Overview

-This paper discusses how AWS rearchitected AWS Lambda to support container images up to **10 GiB**, compared to the original **250 MiB** ZIP-based functions.
+AWS released this paper [On-demand Container Loading in AWS Lambda](https://www.usenix.org/system/files/atc23-brooker.pdf) which discusses how they were able to scale their Lambda offering to support container images upto **10 GiB** from originail **250 Mib**.

 Originally, users had to ZIP their code and upload it to S3 to run on Lambda.
 For each new invocation (especially after a cold start), AWS would spin up a new lightweight VM, pull the ZIP file, and execute it.
 This worked well because AWS’s global backbone network is fast and 250 MiB is relatively small, keeping cold-start times low (typically ~50ms).